🧡 Skip to main content🔍 Skip to search

 • Sticky bit

-Numeric notation Shows Linux permissions in octal numeric format.
-Left and right side indicates permissions that have to be set and not set, respectively.
+Numeric notation Shows the Linux permissions in an octal numeric format.
+The left and right sides indicate permissions that have to be set and not set, respectively.

-Symbolic notation Shows Linux permissions in symbolic notation.
-Left and right side indicates permissions that have to be set and not set, respectively.
+Symbolic notation Shows the Linux permissions in symbolic notation.
+The left and right sides indicate permissions that have to be set and not set, respectively.

-Numeric and symbolic notations consists of two parts.
-The first part indicates the file permissions that have to be set in order to Trigger the Task, while the second part indicates the file permissions that have to be not set.
+Numeric and symbolic notations consist of two parts.
+The first part indicates the file permissions that have to be set to trigger the Task, while the second part indicates the file permissions that have to be not set.

-Legend Shows an easy to understand reminder how to set permission bits.
+Legend Shows an easy-to-understand reminder of how to set permission bits.

-• Ignore this permission · the Trigger will execute whenever permission is set or not set.
+• Ignore this permission · the Trigger will execute whenever the permission is set or not set.

-• Permission is set · the Trigger will execute only if selected permission is set.
+• Permission is set · the Trigger will execute only if the selected permission is set.

 Actions & Permissions